AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

 ## Suppressed data
 In some circumstances, specific pieces of data may be hidden due to security or privacy reasons.
-Elements with a minimum cardinality = 0 (including elements labelled Must Support), the element **SHALL** be omitted from the resource if they are suppressed.
+Elements with a minimum cardinality = 0 (including elements labelled Must Support) **SHALL** be omitted from the resource if they are suppressed.

 For mandatory elements (minimum cardinality is > 0), the element **SHALL** be populated but it may exceed the data receiver’s access rights to know that the data is suppressed:
 - where a receiver does not have access rights to know that data is suppressed use the code `masked` from the [DataAbsentReason Code System](http://terminology.hl7.org/CodeSystem/data-absent-reason) following the section on [Missing data](guidance.html#missing-data).